 Assuming no one comes forward during the publication period to dispute your trademark application, the Trademark Office will issue the trademark registration certificate about 2-3 months after publication.

 It is important to remember that you will need to do a bit of work to maintain your registration.
 You can read more about this in our article: How Long Does a Trademark Last?

 Ready to Become a Trademark Owner?

-As we covered previously, if you add up the initial 4-6 months to review the application, the 6 months for the response to the Office Action, the 3 months for the publication period in the Official Gazette, and the 2-3 months for the issuance of the certificate of registration, you get a total of about 13-18 months.
+As we covered previously, if you add up the initial 4-6 months to review the application, the 6 months for the response to the Office Action, the 3 months for the publication period in the Official Gazette, and the 2-3 months for the issuance of the certificate of registration, you get a total of about 12-18 months.
 This is what can generally be expected in terms of timing for how long it takes to get a trademark.